Why Card Counting Doesn't Work on Most Online Blackjack (And Where It Actually Does)

 Why I Built the Calculator Anyway

-So why build a tool for a technique that doesn't work online?
+So why build a tool for a technique that only works in some of the places you might play?

 -

 Physical casinos still exist.
-Las Vegas, Macau, local card rooms—these are environments where counting works.
+Las Vegas, Macau, local card rooms—these are environments where counting works best.
 If you're going to play there, understanding the math transforms gambling into something closer to informed investing.

 -